 this condition die within several hours.
 Even with treatment as many as 25% of dogs affected will die.

-In this condition the stomach will twist, then fill with air causing pressure on other internal
+In this condition the stomach will twist, then fill with air causing pressure on other

-this happens the stomach begins to die and the dogs condition rapidly declines.
+Once this happens the stomach begins to die and the dogs condition rapidly declines.

 Bloat is more common in large breeds with deep, narrow chests.
-According to the
+According to

 There has also been proven to be a genetic component to this disease.
-If a dogs parents
+If a dogs

-dog that has had bloat.
+breed a dog that has had bloat.

 There dose not seem to be on event that causes bloat.
-It seems to be a series of
+It seems to be a series

 SIGNS OF BLOAT

-Abdominal swelling, non-productive vomiting and retching, restlessness, abdominal pain,
+Abdominal swelling, non-productive vomiting and retching, restlessness, abdominal

-rapid and shallow breathing.
+pain, rapid and shallow breathing.
 Salivation may be a sign of severe pain.
 If the condition is allowed to continue

 then the dog may do into shock and become pale, the dog will have a weak and rapid pulse rate, and will eventually collapse.

-The stomach is decompressed and x-rays are need to see if the torsion or twisting has
+The stomach is decompressed and x-rays are need to see if the torsion or twisting

-where small blood clots develop within the vessels.
+(DIC) where small blood clots develop within the vessels.
 Heparin is used to treat this.
 Dogs with GDV are monitored

 closely for heart arrhythmia that can be caused from this condition.